-The summary of the main findings is as follows:
+The summary of the main observations is as follows:

 - Historically, the issue of water ingress is normally not associated with structural assessments, however in recent times a direct link between water ingress and structural deterioration has been established.
 Generally, water ingress through inadequate seals around windows are doors as well as wall flashing need to be addressed.
 Water ingress around windows was identified as the main defect to be addressed. - 2.
 There is also the need to repair roof and roof drainage as there are signs of deterioration, crude repairs and in some cases leaks. - 3.
-There were some signs of water ingress through the external walls that may be porous and the affected areas can be corrected by re-plastering of defective areas. - 4.
-Based on the observations, there is no immediate concern about the structural integrity of the building.
-It is anticipated that the building should perform adequately for its life.
-Nonetheless, it is recommended that the observed defects be remedied. - 5.
-Storm water drainage system needs to be enhanced and regularly monitored and maintained.
+There were some signs of water ingress through the external walls that may be porous and the affected areas can be corrected by re-plastering of defective areas.